botakDev/botakDev/README.md

 - 👋 Hi, I’m @botakDev
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on google
-- 📫 How to reach me discord

 <!---
 botakDev/botakDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.